junxit/us-congress-bills-112/bill.md

   - **(2)** The reversionary interest and any reserved mineral interest of the United States in the approximately 265 acres of land located in Pinal County, Arizona, as depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Federal Reversionary Interest–Superior Airport” and dated March 2011.
   - **(3)** The approximately 250 acres of land located in Pinal County, Arizona, as depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Federal Parcel–Superior Airport Contiguous Parcels” and dated March 2011.
 - **(b)** *Payment* The Town shall pay to the Secretary the market value for each parcel of land or interest in land acquired under this section, as determined by appraisals conducted in accordance with section 4(d).
 - **(c)** *Sisk Act* Any payment received by the Secretary from the Town under this section shall be deposited in the fund established under Public Law 90–171 (commonly known as the “Sisk Act”) (16 U.S.C.
-484a) and shall be made available to the Secretary for the acquisition of land for addition to the National Forest System.
+484a) and shall be made available, in such amounts as are provided in advance in appropriation Acts, to the Secretary for the acquisition of land for addition to the National Forest System.
 - **(d)** *Terms and conditions* The conveyances under this section shall be subject to such terms and conditions as the Secretary may require.

 ## § 10.
 Miscellaneous provisions